 low reliability payment means the payment described in clause 14.5.

 low voltage means a nominal voltage exceeding 50V (AC) or 120V (DC) but which does not exceed 1000 V (AC) or 1500 V(DC).

+luminaire means an apparatus which distributes, filters or transforms the light transmitted from one or more lamps and which includes, other than the lamps themselves, all the parts necessary for fixing and protecting the lamps and where necessary circuit auxiliaries together with the means for connecting them to the distribution system.

 MAIFI means Momentary Average Interruption Frequency Index, and is calculated as described in the AER Distribution Reliability Measures Guideline.

 major event day means a day classified as a Major Event Day by the IEEE standard 1366-2012: IEEE Guide for Electric Power Distribution Reliability Indices, where the “reporting period” referred to in that classification comprises a regulatory year.